-Most people are surprised to learn that companies like Procter & Gamble, L’Oréal and Unilever are allowed to use nearly any chemical they want as an ingredient in the personal care products they make.
-Just as alarming is the fact that the government doesn’t test those chemicals for safety or require any pre-market approval.
+We should be able to trust that the products we put on our bodies are safe.
+But the reality is that companies like Procter & Gamble, L’Oréal and Unilever are allowed to use nearly any chemical they want as an ingredient in the personal care products they make, and the government doesn’t test those chemicals for safety or require any pre-market approval.

 So, when we shampoo our hair, wash our hands, protect our skin from the sun, or get ready for a night on the town, we’re often unknowingly exposing ouselves to dozens of toxic chemicals that have been linked to serious health problems, including cancer.